Falconne/cygenv/README.md

  will take you there (or to the first hit if there are multiple possibilities).
  * If you are doing a history search with the Up Arrow for a previously used command, type the first few characters of that command first.
 Then only the history lines that begin with that text will be scrolled through.
- * `Alt-Left` cd's back through your directory history (similar to going backwards in Explorer).
+ * `Alt-Left` does a `cd` back through your directory history (similar to going backwards in Explorer).
 This can be used in conjunction with bash's built in `cd -` command to toggle between the current and previous directories.
  * `Alt-Up` will cd up one level.
  * `Ctrl-Left/Right` moves the cursor over whole words.
  * `Ctrl-Backspace` deletes a word (as does `Ctrl-w`).